 While acknowledging that crime rates are way higher than they should be, he puts the general perception of safety in Joburg in a more realistic context: ‘Johannesburg isn’t like Kinshasa, where you congratulate yourself every time you get back to your hotel in safety; it’s a lovely, open, green garden city, where everyone smiles and treats you nicely.’

-Tim Murphy explores Jozi’s pockets of cool in http://www.wmagazine.com/culture/travel/2012/09/johannesburg-south-africa-emerging-fashion-scene/ For him, Jozi ‘feels like a hectic, history-scarred city full of hustle and optimism that’s brashly shouldering its way into the global arena.’
-But he continues … ‘it’s remaining intensely African, bursting with immigrants from all over the continent in a way that Cape Town, South Africa’s post-colonial tourism darling, simply is not. ….
-Milisuthando Bongela, who writes the blog Miss Milli B and co-owns Mememe, a clothing boutique that sells local labels, put it this way: “I can still be the only black person in a restaurant in Cape Town.
-Whereas in Jo’burg, people like me own the restaurants.” ‘
+Tim Murphy explores Jozi’s pockets of cool.
+For him, Jozi feels a bit hectic, a ‘history-scarred city full of hustle and optimism that’s brashly shouldering its way into the global arena.’
+But he continues … ‘it’s remaining intensely African, bursting with immigrants from all over the continent in a way that Cape Town, South Africa’s post-colonial tourism darling, simply is not’.
+(W Magazine 8 April 2013)

 Murphy writes with passion about the creatives and the avant-garde and about the pockets of urban regeneration in Braamfontein, 44 Stanley St and the Maboneng precinct.
 But his article ends on a cautionary note that (as with many metropolitan cites) you still need to watch your back when moving after dark on your own through quiet streets.